unknownbrackets/maxcso/README.md

 maxcso has only been tested on Windows so far.
 The code was written to be portable, however.
 If you'd like to port it to another platform, pull requests are accepted.
-It may just compile out of the box with a Makefile or similar.
+It may just compile out of the box with a Makefile or similar, but 7-zip is probably the biggest problem.

 ### Windows